 Live in sync with Earth

 In a healthy body, the members of the “orchestra” play in balance, harmony and rhythmic time.
 Our bodies’ chemistry operates in waves.
 When you live in sync with the earth’s rhythms, you ride the wave of time.
 Synchronize your body’s rhythm with the natural flow of time, and enjoy the harvest at the end of the day.

-If you would like to get in sync with Earth’s rhythms, sleep better or learn more about iRest meditation, contact me for a complimentary 30-minute phone session.
-Also watch for news on my upcoming iRest Yoga Nidra meditation course.
+If you would like to get in sync with Earth’s rhythms, sleep better or learn more about iRest meditation, or come to one of my free iRest meditations on Sunday morning or Thursday afternoon.